dantomosoiu/dim3/README.md

 Git Repository
 https://github.com/hectorgrebbell/dim3 (Any trouble accessing contact hectorgrebbell@googlemail.com)

-There Should be a fixtures directory which will populate the databases.
+There should be a fixtures directory which will populate the databases.
 If something goes wrong delete BerserkerChat/berserkerchat.db then run syncdb